CovAssist/CovHelp-Server/README.md

 Steps to run this project:

 1. Run `npm i` command
-2. Setup database settings inside `ormconfig.json` file
+2. Run `npm run dev` command to run in development
-3. Run `npm run dev` command to run in development
+3. Test env file is already included in this project.